Indefinite Suspensions for Federal Employees

 - Placing the employee in a paid, nonduty status for such time as is necessary to effect the action.

 In order to show that a suspension promotes the efficiency of the service, the agency must establish a nexus between petitioner’s alleged acts of misconduct and the employee’s job responsibilities.
 See Dunnington v.
 Department of Justice, 956 F.2d 1151, 1155 (Fed.Cir.1992); and Brown v.
 FAA, 735 F.2d 543, 548 (Fed.Cir.1984).
 An indefinite suspension will be viewed as appropriate where the agency has evidence of alleged misconduct, based on a government investigation.
-See Dunnington, 956 F.2d at 1157 (An indictment following an investigation and grand jury proceedings would provide, absent special circumstances, more than enough evidence of possible misconduct to meet the threshold requirement of reasonable cause to suspend.); and Martin v.
+See Dunnington, 956 F.2d at 1157 (an indictment following an investigation and grand jury proceedings would provide, absent special circumstances, more than enough evidence of possible misconduct to meet the threshold requirement of reasonable cause to suspend.); and Martin v.
 Dep’t of Treasury, 10 MSPB 568, 12 M.S.P.R.
-12, 19 (1982) (A grand jury indictment was sufficient to show there was a reasonable cause to believe an employee has committed a crime for which imprisonment could be imposed.).
+12, 19 (1982) (grand jury indictment was sufficient to show there was a reasonable cause to believe an employee has committed a crime for which imprisonment could be imposed).

 Issues Following a Decision to Indefinitely Suspend an Employee